Bauhaus: Bauhaus and German modernism

 German architectural modernism was known as Neues Bauen.
 Beginning in June 1907, Peter Behrens' pioneering industrial design work for the German electrical company AEG successfully integrated art and mass production on a large scale.
 He designed consumer products, standardized parts, created clean-lined designs for the company's graphics, developed a consistent corporate identity, built the modernist landmark AEG Turbine Factory, and made full use of newly developed materials such as poured concrete and exposed steel.
 Behrens was a founding member of the Werkbund, and both Walter Gropius and Adolf Meyer worked for him in this period.

 The Bauhaus was founded at a time when the German zeitgeist had turned from emotional Expressionism to the matter-of-fact New Objectivity.
 An entire group of working architects, including Erich Mendelsohn, Bruno Taut and Hans Poelzig, turned away from fanciful experimentation and towards rational, functional, sometimes standardized building.
 Beyond the Bauhaus, many other significant German-speaking architects in the 1920s responded to the same aesthetic issues and material possibilities as the school.
-They also responded to the promise of a "minimal dwelling" written into the new Weimar Constitution.
+They also responded to the promise "to promote the object of assuring to every German a healthful habitation" written into the new Weimar Constitution (Article 155).
 Ernst May, Bruno Taut and Martin Wagner, among others, built large housing blocks in Frankfurt and Berlin.
 The acceptance of modernist design into everyday life was the subject of publicity campaigns, well-attended public exhibitions like the Weissenhof Estate, films, and sometimes fierce public debate.